 In comparison with other models, time consumption is less.

-It utilises every details aspect of resources available.
+It utilities every details aspect of resources available.

 As the V model has an incremental approach this permits the prediction of changes required.
 So changes can be made where it is required.